What is collaborative learning?

 A recent Forbes article reports that 2021 may be a “breakout year” for collaborative learning.
 I can totally understand why.

 In uncertain times, like those of today, it makes great sense to invest in your current employees.
 Statistics show that the cost of replacing a staff member is roughly 21% of their salary.
 Do the math.
-How much will it cost your company to find a new [insert job title here] as compared with the cost of implementing collaborative learning via an e-Learning platform?
+How much will it cost your company to find a new [insert job title here] as compared with the cost of implementing a collaborative learning solution?
 Chances are, the costs of adding collaborative learning to your training programs are going to be way lower.

 In addition, your workers’ future-forward knowledge and skills are going to make your organization stronger and more competitive.